MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Restore-SPODataEncryptionPolicy.md

 ### -PrimaryKeyVersion

-The version of the primary key
+The version of the primary key.

 ```yaml
 Type: Guid